Infinity-operads and Day convolution in Goodwillie calculus: Derivatives of arbitrary functors

-where $\mathsf{P}(n)$ is the set of unordered partitions of the set $\{1,\dots,n\}$, where $n_1,\dots,n_k$ denote the sizes of the pieces of a partition, and we have suppressed the dependence on $X_1,\dots,X_n$ for the sake of readability.
+where $\mathsf{P}(n)$ is the set of unordered partitions of the set $\{1,\dots,n\}$, where $n_1,\dots,n_k$ denote the sizes of the pieces of a partition, and where we have suppressed the dependence on variables $X_1,\dots,X_n \in \spectra(\cat{C})$ for the sake of readability.
 This result is a generalization of the main theorem of \cite{ching:2010} with a similar proof.
-Details are provided in Theorem~\ref{thm:chain}.
+Details are provided in Appendix~\ref{app:chain}.

 The source of the map $\beta$ thus splits as

 and $\beta$ is given by projection onto the term corresponding to the indiscrete partition, i.e. with $k = 1$.
 (Notice that in this term all the maps in the inverse system are equivalences and the homotopy limit is just $\der_n\mathbb{G}$.)